c404t/mist/README.md

 ./install.sh
 ```
 once done, reload i3 using (Alt+Shift+R)
-you may exit i3 and login again so that startup apps would also load.
-(Alt+Shift+E)
+you may exit i3 and login again so that startup apps would also load (Alt+Shift+E)

 ## what you might need
 official user guide for better understanding: https://i3wm.org/docs/userguide.html